13 Logistic Regression

 Given our new values spread\(=8\) or spread\(=4\), the win probabilities are \(78\)% and \(65\)%, respectively.
 Clearly, the bigger spread means a higher chance of winning.

 Now let’s calculate the number of correct predictions using threshold \(\alpha = 0.5\).
-R has a convinient table function that can summarise the counts of the predicted and actual values in a table.
+R has a convenient table function that can summarize the counts of the predicted and actual values in a table.

 table(NBA$favwin, as.integer(predict(nbareg, type="response")>0.5), dnn=c("Actual", "Predicted"))